Ewaste industry shakeup-: Government’s tough action against pollution poses challenge for recyclers.

 |2013||Standards Australia releases a standard for the collection and recycling of ewaste

 In Australia and New Zealand.
 The standard (AS/NZS 5377:2013 Collection, storage, transport and treatment of end of life electrical and electronic equipment) specifies how different types of e-waste should be managed.
-For more information about the four types and their requirements click here to read our webpage
+For more information about the four types and their requirements see our AS 5377 webpage.

 |2014||The Department of the Environment issued regulations around the National Television and Computer Recycling Scheme (NTCRS).